 I love adding healthy vegetables to my meals, so I also added mushrooms zucchini in this Vegan Potato Bake Recipe because they’re perfect for layering with the Potatoes.
 Also, I like adding pumpkin, tomatoes, spinach, carrots or sweet potatoes.
 However, you can add any vegetables because it’s a very versatile recipe, so feel free to mix and match to your wish.

 - Easy to prepare

 - Absolutely delicious!

-- The perfect comfort food
+- The perfect comfort food for any holiday gathering!

 In case you‘re still looking for some healthy and delicious side dishes that make a great accompaniment to this Vegan Potato Bake you could check out my Mushroom Wellington, Vegan Meatballs, Falafel, Eggplant Fritters, Crispy Cauliflower Nuggets, Lentil Couscous Patties or Sweetpotato Falafel.
-I would love to see a comment of what you do with this recipe, so If you decided to make it please let me know! 😊
+I would love to see a comment of what you do with this recipe, so if you decided to make it please let me know!

 - 2 lbs Potatoes (750 g) peeled

 - 1 Zucchini (200 g) or sub more potatoes or other veggies